yii2mod/yii2-sweet-alert/README.md

 ]
 ```

-**You can override the Yii2 default data-confirm popup by the following code**
+**You can override the Yii2 default data-confirm popup by the following code:**

 The basics are to include the asset, then add this JS: